-No more excuses not to call mum and dad…
+No more excuses not to call mum and dad, then!

 Ways to make cheap international calls

-So, without further ado, here’s our top pick of apps to get you connected.
+Here’s our top pick of apps to get you connected.

 Perhaps the most well known video calling platform of them all, Skype is free to download on any computer and can also come as an app on your smartphone.

 Skype is pretty prolific these days, and is often even used for job interviews, so it’s definitely worth signing up for an account if you haven’t already.